Date of Birth: June 7, 1955

-To racing fans, Tim Richmond's emergence onto the NASCAR scene in 1981 required many to readjust their images of the typical stock car driver.
-Richmond did not fall into the familiar stereotypical gritty, rags-to-riches, rural southern driver that dominated the Winston Cup Scene of that era.
+To racing fans, Richmond’s emergence onto the NASCAR scene in 1981 required many to readjust their images of the typical stock car driver.
+Richmond did not fall into the familiar stereotypical gritty, rags-to-riches rural Southern driver that dominated the Winston Cup scene of that era.
 Far from it, Richmond grew up a child of privilege in a wealthy Ohio family.
-He did not grow up fixing up jalopies or racing along the dirt roads of the southeast honing his driving skills and dreaming of one day following in the footsteps of boyhood heroes such as Tim Flock, Junior Johnson or Fireball Roberts.
-In fact, Richmond did not even become interested in auto racing until he was 21-years old when he took a "joy ride" in a friends Sprint car and became hooked on the adrenaline rush.
+He did not grow up fixing up jalopies or racing along the dirt roads of the Southeast honing his driving skills and dreaming of one day following in the footsteps of boyhood heroes such as Tim Flock, Junior Johnson or Fireball Roberts.
+In fact, Richmond did not even become interested in auto racing until he was 21 years old, when he took a “joy ride” in a friend’s sprint car and became hooked on the adrenaline rush.
 Driving a racecar provided the dare-seeking Richmond with the thrill that he had sought in other risk-taking sports such as motorcycles, speedboats and airplanes.

-By 1978, the dapper dressing driver had won the USAC Sprint Car Rookie of the Year and had become committed to being a professional racecar driver.
-Two years later, his open-wheel racing career culminated in a ninth place finish in the 1980 Indianapolis 500.
+By 1978, the dapper-dressing driver had won the USAC Sprint Car Rookie of the Year and had become committed to being a professional racecar driver.
+Two years later, his open-wheel racing career culminated in a ninth-place finish in the 1980 Indianapolis 500.
 Though he ran out of gas in the event, he still earned Indy 500 Rookie of the Year honors.
-During the 500, Richmond caught the eye of Dr. Joseph Mattioli, founder and former President of Pocono Raceway, who invited the fast-living open-wheeler to race at his Pennsylvania track against American's best stock car drivers.
-Tim accepted the invitation and finished 12th that July to mark his NASCAR debut in a D.K.
-Ulrich Chevrolet.
+During the 500, Richmond caught the eye of Dr. Joseph Mattioli, founder and former President of Pocono Raceway, who invited the fast-living open-wheeler to race at his Pennsylvania track against America’s best stock car drivers.
+Tim accepted the invitation and finished 12th that July to mark his NASCAR debut in a DK Ulrich Chevrolet.
 Richmond would go on to win four Winston Cup races at Pocono, including three in a row between 1986 and 1987.

-The following year saw the now stockcar-struck Richmond finishing 16th in Winston Cup points as he split time between three different teams.
-After beginning the 1982 season without a ride, he eventually signed with J.D.
-Stacey and scored his first win at Riverside and then again won at the now defunct California facility to end the season with 2 wins, 7 Top 5s and 12 Top 10s in 26 races.
+The following year saw the now stock car-struck Richmond finishing 16th in Winston Cup points as he split time between three different teams.
+After beginning the 1982 season without a ride, he eventually signed with JD Stacey and scored his first win at Riverside and then again won at the now-defunct California facility to end the season with two wins, seven top fives and 12 top 10s in 26 races.
 The NASCAR community was taking notice of the free-spirited newcomer.

 Richmond relished in the attention that his driving prowess had provided.
-Soon stories appeared depicting him as a very different person than the NASCAR fan base of the 80's had seen before.
-Richmond hobnobbed with actors and actresses, was seen out-and-about late at nights with a striking woman— or two—arm and arm.
+Soon stories appeared depicting him as a very different person than the NASCAR fan base of the ’80s had seen before.
+Richmond hobnobbed with actors and actresses and was seen out-and-about late at night with a striking woman – or two – arm and arm.
 He was a new breed of NASCAR driver, and fans quickly drew sides as to whether they liked this new guy or not.

-1983 through 1985, Richmond, by now known for his hard-driving and hard living, drove a Pontiac for Raymond Beadles's Blue Max team and captured two more wins, along with 19 Top 5, and 39 Top 10 finishes.
-1983 also saw Tim Richmond finish tenth in driver's points for the first time.
-Richmond's talents behind the wheel caught the eye of team owner Rick Hendrick, who signed him for the 1986 season.
+1983 through 1985, Richmond, by now known for his hard-driving and hard living, drove a Pontiac for Raymond Beadles’s Blue Max team and captured two more wins, along with 19 top-five and 39 top-10 finishes.
+1983 also saw Richmond finish 10th in driver points for the first time.
+Richmond’s talents behind the wheel caught the eye of team owner Rick Hendrick, who signed him for the 1986 season.

 And what a season it turned out to be for the now 29-year old Richmond!
-Driving the No. 25 Folgers Coffee Chevrolet, he won seven times that year and collected 13 Top 5 and 17 Top 10's, as well.
-Except for a string of mechanical failures in the latter part of the season, Tim Richmond could have won the Winston Cup Championship.
-Dale Earnhardt won that year’s championship, with Richmond finishing third, a mere 6-points behind Darrell Waltrip.
+Driving the No. 25 Folgers Coffee Chevrolet, he won seven times that year and collected 13 top fives and 17 top 10s, as well.
+Except for a string of mechanical failures in the latter part of the season, Richmond could have won the Winston Cup championship.
+Dale Earnhardt won that year’s championship, with Richmond finishing third, a mere six points behind Darrell Waltrip.
 Already, the on-track battles for position between Earnhardt and Richmond were becoming legendary, and it was assumed that there would be plenty more side-by-side battles between the two as the years went on.

 The somewhat stronger driver had anticipated that he might be asked to prove that he was not taking drugs and quit taking his HIV treatments in advance to assure that they would not be detected.
 However, NASCAR announced that he had failed the drug test and he was suspended.
 Five days later, the sanctioning body announced that Tim’s first test showed nothing but over-the-counter cold medicines, and a second test, insisted on by Richmond, was clean.
 However, NASCAR would not allow him to race again unless they were given his complete medical file.
 A lawsuit for $20 million was brought against NASCAR, but later dropped.

-Present day Sprint Cup driver Kyle Petty, reflecting on the lack of support Tim Richmond received said, "It all boils down to AIDS.
-I don't care what anybody tells you.
-Nobody knows how to handle AIDS - especially in a sport as backward-thinking on so many things as this sport is."
+Present-day Sprint Cup driver Kyle Petty, reflecting on the lack of support Richmond received said, “It all boils down to AIDS.
+I don’t care what anybody tells you.
+Nobody knows how to handle AIDS – especially in a sport as backward-thinking on so many things as this sport is.”

 Voted one of NASCAR’s 50 Greatest Drivers, Tim Richmond was an original and his tragic and sad death was without a question an immeasurable loss to NASCAR and its fans.